-Section 16.
-Amended.
-Article 32 of Chapter 4 of Title 9 of the Pacifica Municipal Code (Site Development Permits) is hereby amended as follows (deletions in strikethrough, additions in underline):
+Section 11.
+Amendment.
+Section 9-4.3201(a) and (c) of Article 32 of Chapter 4 of Title 9 of the Pacifica Municipal Code (Site Development Permits) is hereby amended as follows (deletions in strikethrough, additions in underline):

-Sec.9-4.3201. - Required.
+"Sec.9-4.3201. - Required.

 (a) No building permit shall be issued by the Building Official for any new construction or any addition which increases an existing structure's gross square footage by fifty (50%) percent or more in any R-1-H, R-3, R-3.1, R-3-G, R-3/L.D., R-5, or Commercial District, except upon an application and the issuance of a site development permit to the property owner in accordance with the provisions of this article.
-Except, however, that construction of an accessory dwelling unit shall not require issuance of a site development permit if undertaken in accordance with all standards of Article 4.5 of this chapter.
+Except, however, that construction of an accessory dwelling unit or junior accessory dwelling unit shall not require issuance of a site development permit if undertaken in accordance with all standards of Article 4.5 of this chapter.

-(c) A site development permit shall be required for any new single-family construction upon substandard lots in the R-1 (Single-Family Residential) or R-2 (Two-Family Residential) zoning districts or for the new construction or legalization of second residential units if determined by the Planning Administrator that the project does not meet all applicable development standards.
-Except, however, that a site development permit shall not be required for construction of an accessory dwelling unit which is undertaken in accordance with all standards of Article 4.5 of this chapter.
-Consideration of a site development permit for an accessory dwelling unit shall not include consideration of the accessory dwelling unit use, but may consider the physical characteristics of the development, other than parking, including without limitation lot coverage, floor area ratio, landscaping, distance between structures, and Design Guidelines consistency.
+(c) A site development permit shall be required for any new construction upon substandard lots in the R-1 (Single-Family Residential) or R-2 (Two-Family Residential) zoning districts Except, however, that a site development permit shall not be required for construction of an accessory dwelling unit or a junior accessory dwelling unit which is undertaken in accordance with all standards of Article 4.5 of this chapter.
+Consideration of a site development permit for a single-family dwelling with a proposed an accessory dwelling unit and/or junior accessory dwelling unit shall not include consideration of the accessory dwelling unit or junior accessory dwelling unit use, but may consider the physical characteristics of the development, other than parking, including without limitation lot coverage, floor area ratio, landscaping, distance between structures, and Design Guidelines consistency."